Porsha Williams Stuns In A Curve-Hugging Sequined Dress In Latest Instagram Update

 The Real Housewives of Atlanta star looked absolutely stunning in her latest look on the photo-sharing website.
 The reality star snapped a picture of herself wearing a silver sequined dress.
 The dress fit tight around Williams’ body, allowing her fans to see her dangerous curves.
 Williams is seen holding her iPhone in the mirror selfie, with her eyes focused on the camera.

 Williams continued the glamorous look with her accessories.
 She added a silver, sequined handbag to her look, which matched perfectly with the dress.
-Williams also added a furry, black shawl that she placed around her arms for the snapshot.
+Williams also wore a furry, black shawl that she placed around her arms for the snapshot.
 For hair and makeup, Williams opted to go with big, dramatic curls.
 She then added a dark, smoky eyeshadow, faux eyelashes and a pink lip gloss.
-Williams also added silver earrings and her diamond engagement ring to the look.
+Williams wore silver earrings and her diamond engagement ring to complete the ensemble.

 At the time of writing, the post from Williams received more than 50,000 likes.
-The post also received more than 300 comments under her post.
+The update also received more than 300 comments under her post.

 “Looking like that going get you in trouble but you don’t care,” one follower wrote.